Combating the Memory Walls: Optimization Pathways for Long-Context Agentic LLM Inference: PLENA Hardware System

-This flattened systolic array is designed for output-stationary dataflow in order to maintain high utilization and avoid frequent reads/writes of partial sums---and the bubbles associated with streaming operands into the systolic array.
-As shown in \Cref{fig:SA_Processing Flow}, operands stream along the large reduction dimension \(K\) while partial sums remain resident in the PEs.
-The array is fully pipelined, eliminating bubbles between consecutive GEMM tiles.
+This flattened systolic array is designed for the output-stationary dataflow in order to maintain a high utilization.
+As shown in \Cref{fig:SA_Processing Flow}, operands stream along the large reduction dimension \(K\) while partial sums remain stationary in the PEs.
+The array is then fully pipelined, eliminating idling bubbles between consecutive GEMM tiles.
 The microarchitecture of the flattened systolic array is shown in \Cref{fig:Flattened_Systolic_Array}.
 It is built from a series of small square-shaped systolic arrays (\emph{sub-arrs}), each consisting of a grid of processing elements (PEs).
 Each PE repeatedly performs multiply–accumulate operations and passes data to its neighboring PEs below and to the right across the array.
 As described in \Cref{sec:asymmetric}, the systolic array is designed to natively accept data in the MX format.
-The detailed PE configuration is provided in the \Cref{fig:PE}.

-On each cycle, the flattened systolic array fetches two \texttt{MLEN}-wide inputs, one from the Matrix SRAM (top) and one from the Vector SRAM (left).
-These inputs are buffered and reordered, then partitioned into \(\texttt{MLEN}/\texttt{BLEN}\) vectors (assuming \texttt{MLEN} is divisible by \texttt{BLEN}), each of length \texttt{BLEN}.
-Each vector is then fed to a corresponding \emph{sub-arrs} from the top and left direction.

 However, a matrix unit composed solely of \emph{sub-arrs} is insufficient to complete a $(\texttt{BLEN}, \texttt{MLEN})\times(\texttt{MLEN}, \texttt{BLEN})$ GEMM.
-Each array accumulates only partial sums for a fragment of the final result; producing a complete \((\texttt{BLEN}, \texttt{BLEN})\) output requires a cross-array reduction that sums the partial sums held in the PEs across the tiled row.
-To address this, we integrate an output adder tree (see \Cref{fig:Flattened_Systolic_Array}) that performs the cross-array summation efficiently.
-This unit is invoked via a dedicated instruction, as only one cross-array summation is required when computing GEMM along the large reduction dimension.
-This could prevent bubbles and improve computational efficiency.
+Each array accumulates only partial sums for a fragment of the result; producing a complete \((\texttt{BLEN}, \texttt{BLEN})\) output requires a cross-array reduction that sums the partial sums held in the PEs across the tiled row.
+To address this, we integrate a result adder tree (see \Cref{fig:Flattened_Systolic_Array}) that performs the cross-array summation efficiently.
+This unit is invoked via a dedicated instruction M\_SUM, as only one cross-array summation is required when computing GEMM along the large reduction dimension.
+This prevents bubbles and improves computational efficiency.

-\paragraph{\textbf{Vector Unit}} This unit supports all vector operations required during LLM inference, including elementwise computations (e.g., addition, multiplication, and exponential) and reduction operations (e.g., summation, maximum).
-The vector dimension is parameterised by \texttt{VLEN}.
-A complete list of vector-unit instructions is provided in \Cref{tab:Custom_ISA_Spec}.

-\paragraph{\textbf{Scalar Unit}} The scalar unit has two separate ALU units supporting the two data types of computations: Integer (INT) and Floating Point (FP).
-Both the INT and FP units are connected to their respective SRAMs and register files and operate independently.